AttieLab-Systems-Genetics/Documentation/ShinyApps.md

 using the
 [Shiny](https://shiny.posit.co/)
 package
-illustrate evoling design over time, which made the apps easier to use, understand and debug.
+illustrate in various ways an evoling design over time, which made the apps easier to use, understand and debug.
 These repos include some lessons learned that hopefully will